ymath-io/ymath.io/content/courses/chomp/index.md.md

 ## Observations

+Drawing small cases helped us understand certain generalizations—the "L", the square.
+But beyond those, the strategy is unclear.

 How many positions are possible in Chomp?
 In other words, what is the size of $\mathcal{P}_{m,n}$, the positions that fit in a given $m\times n$ rectangle?
 This problem is a bit trickier, but a graphical approach suffices.
 We draw an outline of the position and consider how many distinct outlines there are.
 Starting from the top left, the outline requires moving $m$ units to the right and $n$ units downward, in some order.
 Since the units are indistinguishable, we see that the answer is $\frac{(m+n)!}{m!n!}$.

 The scale of the problem is now clear; the number of reachable positions in a $12\times 12$ game is $2704156$ and the number of positions in a $25\times 25$ game is $1.26\cdot 10^{14}$.
 What this means is we need to keep things small, lest we find some powerful generalizations.

-Drawing small cases helped us understand certain generalizations—the "L", the square.
  While we *could* draw out larger and larger cases, a computer program is generally better.
 We will explore this program—and other Chomp-related programs—in another article.

 What constitutes a winning position?
 A winning position is a position for which there exists a valid cut which gives a losing position.
 A losing position is a position for which all cuts give a winning position.
 All positions are either winning, or losing.
 (Hence the simplification of $\operatorname{winning}(E)=0$.)